killsen/openresty-lua-types/lua_types/ngx/ngx_en.md

 By default, all the subrequests subsequently initiated by [ngx.location.capture](#ngxlocationcapture) and [ngx.location.capture_multi](#ngxlocationcapture_multi) will inherit the new header.

+It is not a Lua's equivalent of nginx `proxy_set_header` directive (same is true about [ngx.req.clear_header](#ngxreqclear_header)). `proxy_set_header` only affects the upstream request while `ngx.req.set_header` change the incoming request.
+Record the http headers in the access log file will show the difference.
+But you still can use it as an alternative of nginx `proxy_set_header` directive as long as you know the difference.

 Here is an example of setting the `Content-Type` header:

 ```lua